mptaws/ecs-windows-workloads/README.md

 DELETE /api/todo/{id} - DELETE a specific todo at id

+OPTIONAL:
-Above API collection available as a Postman Collection - `TodoApp.postman_collection` - install postman from `https://www.postman.com/product/api-client/`
+Above API collection available as a Postman Collection in the repository - `TodoApp.postman_collection` Install postman from `https://www.postman.com/product/api-client/` - be sure to edit the collection variable `url` with the Loadbalancer URL.